-^{}or approved equal
+or approved equal

 - 8. A Model 242 Two-Channel Isolator shall be provided to introduce stop timing to the controller from the conflict monitor and the manual flash switch. - 9.
-The Model 210 Monitor Unit shall meet the requirements of Chapter 3 with the following additional requirements: - a.
-The Monitor Unit shall be capable of RED FAILURE detection in accordance with NEMA specifications.
-Following a long power outage, (greater than two seconds) the Monitor Unit shall be capable of disabling the RED FAILURE detection, until the signal heads are energized (approximately four seconds). - b.
-The Monitor Unit shall have the required circuitry to allow the early detection of a conflict caused by a green or yellow signal "hang up" and shall preclude the presentation of the conflicting signal display at the intersection. - Any additional harnesses or hardware required shall be furnished with the Monitor Unit. - d.
-The conflict monitor unit shall be capable of ignoring the watchdog and placing intersection in flash if line voltage is less than 98 (+/-2) VAC RMS. - 10.
+The Model 2010eclip Monitor Unit shall be provided. - 10.
 A "PDA-2" Power Distribution Assembly shall be provided in lieu of the PDA-1 and the 24 volt D.C.
 Supply. - 11.
 A standard print shelf drawer shall be provided and installed above the input file. - 12.
 Four ACIA ports shall be provided. - 13.
 One Model 400 internal modem shall be supplied for each controller to provide for communications between controllers.
 If a master controller is specified, a Hayes compatible Dial-up modem, designated for plug-in compatibility with Type 170 series Traffic Controllers, shall be supplied for communications between the master and a central office computer over standard lease or dial-up telephone lines. - 14.
 All components supplied shall be on CalTrans Qualified Product Listing and operate successfully with MultiSonics OSAM and BITrans 233 software (McCain). - 15.
-Each cabinet shall include 2 fluorescent lighting fixtures mounted inside the front and back portion of the cabinet.
+Each cabinet shall include two fluorescent lighting fixtures mounted inside the front and back portion of the cabinet.
 These fixtures shall include a cool white lamp with protective cover and shall operate by a normal power UL listed ballast.
 Two door actuated switches shall be installed to turn on the cabinet light when the door is open, front door front light back door back light.
-Each switch should work each individual light.

-16. Each cabinet shall be provided with devices to protect the control equipment form surges and over voltages.
+Each switch should work each individual light. - 16.
+Each cabinet shall be provided with devices to protect the control equipment form surges and over voltages.
 This shall include incoming power lines, the Input File, the Output File, and communication lines.

 All inductive loop detector inputs shall be protected with a 30V MOV with (30 Joule Rating) P/n ERZ-C20 KE 470 or equal.
 The output of all load switch outputs shall be protected with a 150V MOV (80 Joule Rating).
 P/n ERZ-C20 DK 241U or equal.
 The MOVs shall be connected from the AC positive field terminal to the chassis ground.
 For the 332A cabinet, appropriate input surge protection shall be mounted on the Lower Input Termination Panel (LIP).
 The power distribution assembly (PDA#2) of each controller cabinet shall include a surge protection unit on the AC Service Input.
 The protector shall be installed between the applied line voltage and earth ground.
 The surge protector shall be capable of reducing the effect of lightning transient voltages applied to the AC line.
 The protection device shall be a two stage series parallel device.
 It shall include the following features and functions: